kenpeter/melresfront/README.md

 # Intro

-It is a restaurant rotator in Melbourne, based on Zomato API.
+It is a restaurant rotator in Melbourne Australia, based on Zomato API.
+You can vote up and down for a restaurant.
+Press 'Next' to move to next restaurant.

 There are 3 repositories: